DrLex0/FFCP-GCodeSnippets/README.md

 ## Step 2: modify the config bundles

-There are two variations on the config bundle: most likely you will need the regular one.
+In the folder **ConfigBundles** you will find two variations: most likely you will need the regular config bundle.
 The other one (with ‘MVF’ in its name) is only to be used if you have upgraded your printer with the [MightyVariableFan system](https://github.com/DrLex0/MightyVariableFan).

 The .ini file is only temporary.
 It will be loaded into PrusaSlicer in the next step, after this you can discard the file.